cafeibit/cafeibit/README.md

 Currently chasing the certifications as data engineer from Microsoft, Google and Amazon more.

 You can find more about from below:
-<a href="https://github.com/cafeibit/Hadoop-Spark-Data-Engineering">Hadoop & Spark Data Engineering</a> and <a href="https://github.com/cafeibit/Azure-Data-Engineering">Azure Data Engineering</a>, alao Hyperledge BlockChain for Supply Chain Management.
+<a href="https://github.com/cafeibit/Hadoop-Spark-Data-Engineering">Hadoop & Spark Data Engineering</a> , <a href="https://github.com/cafeibit/Azure-Data-Engineering">Azure Data Engineering</a>, and Hyperledge BlockChain for Supply Chain Management.

 - 💞️ All materials here is just for personal learning and using.
 - 📫 How to reach me - ccd_cafe@outlook.com.